How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 5) Apply Your Learnings in Real Life

-Getting the most out of therapy is not just about what you do during therapy, but also about what you do outside of sessions.
+Getting the most out of therapy is not only about what happens during sessions, but also about how you may choose to apply insights outside of them, in ways that feel realistic and sustainable for you.

 A client sitting on a sofa opposite to the therapist who is sitting in a chair.
 The client asks questions to determine the right Therapist in Singapore for their needs.